threefoldfoundation/threefold_data/content/project/climate_action_project/climate_action_project.md

 <BR>

 ## Mission

-EarthProject aims to develop a platform for peer-to-peer education, where teachers become students and students become teachers.
+Climate Action Project aims to develop a platform for peer-to-peer education, where teachers become students and students become teachers.

 ## Impact